Newsround: History

 In July 2020, the 16:20 & 08:15 programmes were axed after being on air since 1972.
 BBC executives concluded that children no longer turn on traditional television channels when they return home from school, and that the focus would shift to Newsrounds morning edition often used by teachers in school classrooms, and to more investment in the programme's website.
 The 7:40am bulletin was moved to 7:45am, and would be eight minutes long.
 However, in the event of serious breaking news such as a Royal Family member's death, some special editions would air at other points in the day.

-On 15 January 2021, presenter Ricky Boleto turned his shed into a studio.

 Newsround moved out of studio HQ5 for undisclosed reasons on 17 December 2023.
 All production from HQ5 had ceased by 22 December, and the studio had been emptied by 25 January.
 Newsround shared space with a temporary set in the CBeebies studio until a permanent one was constructed in the future.
 On 17 March 2025, Newsround moved into their new permanent studio, with Jenny Lawrence being the first person to present from the new studio.

-Broadcast times
+Broadcasting times

 Every day, Newsround is broadcast on CBBC once a day, with an eight-minute bulletin on weekdays and a six-minute bulletin on weekends at around 7:45am.
 On Saturday morning, it is also broadcast on BBC Two.
 Like many BBC News TV bulletins, it is available for 24 hours on BBC iPlayer and the Newsround section of the CBBC website.

 Newsround has a break at Christmas time for 2 weeks, in line with the Christmas school holidays in the UK.

 Presenters and reporters

 Newsround has starred a large number of presenters, many of which went on to become further involved around children's television.
 On occasion, the stand-in presenter (which is Otis Holmes) will appear if required when the then scheduled presenter is cancelled for that bulletin.

+The programme also draws on the BBC's global network of correspondents and its sister programme What's New produced by the BBC World Service.